Advertisements were placed in

 Ceramic Sculpture and Tiles by

-of residents.
-Businesses include three studio galleries selling
+Businesses include two studio galleries selling paintings and

-paintings and prints, a ceramic and textile artist, a boat
+prints, a ceramic and textile artist, a mosaic artist, a boat

-and leatherworker.
-Some operate premises open to the public,
+leather worker.
+Some operate premises open to the public, others

-others work by commission and to order.
-There is a
+work by commission and to order.
+Some are seasonal, some open

-bookshop/gallery and restaurant, a bistro with gift shop and an
+bookshop/gallery and restaurant, an artisan bakery and an award

 The operator of the Cape Wrath